 Overall, 43 percent of participants were able to pass inspection, meeting a minimal level of health and safety compliance.
-HI/ TPP will continue to monitor and work with these participants.
-Due to the ongoing nature of HI/TPP admissions, currently 32 percent of participants are in the earlier stages of intervention.
+HI/TPP will continue to monitor and work with these participants.
+Due to the ongoing nature of HI/TPP admissions, currently pants, challenges remain.

-While the preliminary data points to successes for many participants, challenges remain.
 Additional work must be done to better understand the factors that caused 23 percent of clients to leave the HI/TPP program prior to passing the health and safety inspection.
 These participants had an average CIR rating of 4.9 across all rooms, a notably higher level of clutter than the 4.2 average CIR rating for all participants.
+For those where data could be collected, the average CIR rating did drop by 0.9 points.
+The charts below

+CHART 1: Clutter Image Ratings for participants who successfully passed inspection, by room rooms, a notably higher level of clutter than the 4.2 average CIR rating for all participants.
 For those where data could be collected, the average CIR rating did drop by 0.9 points.
 The charts below show a drop in the average CIR rating of each "problem" room for participants who passed inspection (Chart 1) and those who terminated the program before passing inspection (Chart 2).
 Out of the 34 participants who terminated case management services prior to passing inspection, two were evicted from their homes due to hoarding conditions.